 It had taken the better part of a week for him to sort out what it all meant, but once he did, he'd never figured out how to put it into words.
 What was he supposed to say to a girl he'd known almost as long as his sister?
 That he liked her?
 Fancied her?
 He'd come off sounding like an idiot.

-What scared him the most was if he got what he finally wanted, and then messed it up somehow - she could do the same thing to him.
+What scared him the most now was if he got what he finally wanted, and then messed it up somehow - she could do the same thing to him.
 Too many scenarios had played out in his dreams, both good and bad.
 If she felt the same way, it would be the best thing that had ever happened to him.
-And if not, it'd be the worst screw up of his life.
+If not, it'd be the worst screw up of his life.

 She obviously had something on her mind, except she wasn’t talking about it.
-And he was quite afraid to ask what it was.

 Before he could mention anything about James and his unrelenting pranks, the seamstress flew out of Madame Malkin's with an armful of packages.

 "Yoohoo!" she called, bobbing her head to get his attention.
 Albus had no choice but to stop in the middle of the street and collect the packages from the woman.
 When his arms were full, he started passing them to Wren, who was equally puzzled.